Peyronie’s Disease Causes & Treatments, Chattanooga, TN

 The only non-medical option for the treatment of PD, besides doing nothing, is the use of a mechanical extender.
 The mechanical extender works much like braces do.
 The device places the penis in traction, stretching it for prolonged periods of time.
 With consistent use you may notice improvements in length, if length has been lost due to PD.
 Also, some may notice improvements in their curvature.
 Most importantly, the device must be used at least 3 hours per day to get a real benefit from this from therapy.
 The traction device can also be used with medical and surgical therapy as it may enhance the benefits from those other treatment options.

-Are There Any Medications I Can Take For Peyronie’s?
+Are There Medications For Peyronie’s Disease?

 There have been many medications that have been researched in the treatment of Peyronie’s.
 Unfortunately, the likelihood that medications alone will help or prevent the deformity from Peyronies is low.
 Medications such as Vitamin E, Pentoxifylline, POTABA, colchicine, L-Arginine, L-Carnitine, tamoxifen and tadalafil have all been used.
 I personally recommend using pentoxifylline, and L-arginine due to their reduced cost and low side effect profile.
 L-carnitine can be used if penile injections with verapamil are pursued.